Call us free on 0800 0853 823

 • The delay in accurately diagnosing oral cancer

-• The short and long-term implications of the failure to diagnose, including the financial implication of further treatment to rectify the issue(s) and the impact that your dentist’s negligence has had on your day-to-day life.
+• The short and long-term implications of the failure to diagnose, including the financial implications of further treatment and the impact that your dentist’s negligence has had on your day-to-day life.
 This may include psychological and emotional trauma as well as physical suffering and pain.

 Frequently Asked Questions